Mahmood-Darwish/Gambelous/README.md

 ## TODO

 - Add documentation for the frontend
+- Add tests for frontend
+- Improve readme file for the frontend
 - Fix staging test
-- Improve readme.md
-- Add tests for frontend

 ---